amirabbasja/SNN-DDQN/README.md

 # General introduction to repo

 This repo is for training an RL agent using SNNs.
-The training is done using the [OpenAI Gym](https://gym.openai.com/) environment.
+The training is done using the [OpenAI Gym](https://gym.openai.com/) environments.
-We have deployed a DDQN architecture for training the agent.
-Both online and critique networks are SNNs.
+We have deployed various architectures for training the agent.

 To run the code, two important files are required which are not added to repo and should be kep sectret.
 These files should contain following parameters:
 1. *.env*